 This program is based on a labour market test which requires employers to prove that there are no Canadians available for the job that is being offered to a foreign worker.
 Employers must obtain a Labour Market Impact Assessment or LMIA before a work permit can be issued in this category.

-Temporary Foreign Worker Program (LMIA) Based Work Permits can be granted for an initial period of a 1 year and can be renewed.
+Temporary Foreign Worker Program (LMIA) Based Work Permits can be granted for an initial period of more than 1 year and can be renewed.

 International Mobility Class Work Permit